i-shreyagarg/Elite-Techno-Groups-Internship/README.md

-# ELite Techno Groups Internship
+# Elite Techno Groups Internship
 This is an repository representing diiferent minor and major projects done over the course of Python for ML/AI internship with ETG.

 ## Inventory Management System